kmcnaught/kmcnaught.github.io/block-coding/aac-support.md

 ## AAC coding vocabulary resources

 For students who use Augmentative and Alternative Communication (AAC) devices, having the right vocabulary is essential for discussing and explaining their coding work.
-This is especially important as they quickly outgrow the knowledge of the adults around them, and need to explain what they are trying to do.
+Students can quickly outgre their teacher's coding knowledge, and need to explain what they are trying to achieve.

 Some students who do not yet have the assistive tech setup to enable them to code independently, may be able to use an AAC pageset to dictate their code to an assistant to get started.